-The National Library Service (NLS) completed its transition of the audio magazine program from cassettes to digital cartridges in June of 2013.
-All NLS-produced magazines are now being circulated to patrons on digital cartridge.
+All magazines produced by the National Library Service (NLS) are circulated to patrons on digital cartridge.
 See the NLS alphabetical list of titles for the most up-to-date list of magazines in braille and digital formats.

 Digital magazines come in red containers and the cartridges are light blue.
 Raised lettering and braille on the container provide another indication that a magazine is inside.